 Cosplay in general

 There will be many people in costumes at Blavicon.
 Someone will put them on just for the heck of it, others will come to compete.
-The cosplay contest will have two rounds: one non-public online and the other one public at the con.
-This will help us make sure you will be able to feast your eyes on the very best of what the con brings you cosplay-wise on Saturday.
-On that day, that is, the best cosplay contest will take place!
+On Saturday at Blavicon the best cosplay contest will take place!
 Special guests from abroad will be present for the entirety of the con – these are the cosplay jury.

 How to compete

-It is necessary to register for the cosplay contest in advance, no later than 25th March 2018, 3 weeks before the con.
+It is necessary to register for the cosplay contest in advance, no later than 2nd September 2022.
 By application we understand buying a ticket online for the entire con and filling up the registration form.

 We require submitting the following materials for the contest:

-For the contest, it is necessary for the costume to be finished, complete, allow movement and could be displayed in all its beauty.
+For the contest, it is necessary for the costume to be finished, complete, allow movement and could be displayed in all its beauty at the festival, including the best possible display on the stage.
 Should you have any questions, please contact us at email@example.com.

 Special benefits for the contestants